jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 17 - Forensic Computing Overview.md

 ## Metadata

 Metadata is data that describes other data.
-For exam
+For example, a microsoft word documents contain metadata that can be seen in the properties (`File > Info` - look on the right of the screen.
+Additional properites can also be seen by clicking at the bottom right.)